waikato-datamining/python-image-complete/README.md

 Python 3 library for checking whether an image is complete or not.
 It is either looking for EOF markers or checking the length of the file against one stored in the file.

 Can also operate on bytes or BytesIO objects.

+By default, the library operates in **strict** mode, i.e., no trailing junk data is tolerated.
+However, by supplying the parameters `strict` and `check_size` this can turned into **lenient** mode. `check_size` is only used for formats gif, jpg, png.

 ## Supported image formats